Phantom (character): The Phantom (Syfy)

 Screenwriter Daniel Knauf and his son and collaborator Charles Knauf completed a four-hour TV-movie script for Sci Fi Channel, later renamed Syfy, starring the 22nd Phantom.
-Sci Fi Channel made mini-series, simply called The Phantom, and was produced by Muse Entertainment and RHI Entertainment.
+The mini-series, simply called The Phantom, and was produced by Muse Entertainment and RHI Entertainment.
 It premiered in Canada on The Movie Network in December 2009, as a two-part mini-series, a total of three hours.

 Ryan Carnes stars as the Phantom, with Paolo Barzman directing.
 The series was shot in New York City, Costa Rica and Montreal.

 The story sees law student Kit learning that he was adopted, and that he is actually the son of the 21st Phantom and Diana Palmer Walker.
 He joins the Phantom team in the jungles of Bengalla (in this version, Bengalla is a small island in Indonesia), and is trained in martial arts and combat, emerging as the next Phantom to battle the Singh Brotherhood and save the only man who can bring peace to the Middle East.
 The 22nd Phantom wears a modified costume that is highly resistant to bullets, blades and falls, doubles his strength and can make him move faster.

 The mini-series aired on Syfy in June 2010, and was released on Blu-ray and DVD by Vivendi Entertainment.